re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 * Use either LoRa or GPs, check the noise level

-* Look at different GPS modules
 * Watchdog accuracy test
+    * Done see notes and data
 * RTC on GPS?
+    * Yes.
+See notes
 * Read RTC without fix (and if it's reliable)
+    * Yes.
+See Notes

+* Look at different GPS modules
 * antennas (what would be good for our application)
 * Bounce back to LoRa every so often